Rosendale Partnerships is a business providing consulting services in fundraising, sponsorship, and partnerships.

 6. How long will we store your data

-Your details will be kept securely by Rosendale Partnerships for as long as we are in regular contact with you and in strict accordance with the General Data Protection Regulation.
+Your details will be kept securely by Rosendale Partnerships for as long as we are in regular contact with you and in strict accordance with the DPRs.
 We will carry out regular data collection reviews and if you are not in contact with us for over 24 months, we will first endeavour to reengage with you, and if unsuccessful, we will take the appropriate measures to cease contact and erase your personal data.

 7. How we keep your data safe